 What Does This Mean?

 Simply put, this survey demonstrated that ITIL certifications hold significant value for both individuals and employers.
 That value can be demonstrated by clear benefits to individuals as well as clear, documentable benefits to organizations.
-In addition, these benefits are repeatable across individuals, industries, and environments.
+In addition, these benefits are scalable across individuals, industries, and environments.

 We intend to conduct this survey periodically in the future and continually improve it.
-Ideally, we'll expand this to a broader audience and will further tailor the survey questions to elicit responses that allow a continued determination of whether or not ITIL certifications generate value for both individuals and employers.
+Ideally, we'll expand this to a broader audience and will further tailor the survey questions to elicit responses that allow a continued determination of whether ITIL certifications generate value for both individuals and employers.